 It is prudent for a medical practice manager or owner to want to evaluate the potential benefits as well as possible drawbacks of deploying an EHR solution before committing to installing it and training staff in its use.
 With that in mind, here are pros and cons of Electronic Health Records that will help your team determine how the software would integrate into your current system.

 Pros of Electronic Health Records

-When you computerize your records with a certified EHR, you can now demonstrate Meaningful Use and obtain the financial incentives offered by Medicare and Medicaid (the government encourages EHR usage in the name of efficiency, hence the incentives).
+Your organization needs to use computerized patient records with a certified EHR.
+That’s what’s needed to demonstrate Meaningful Use and obtain the financial incentives offered by Medicare and Medicaid (the government encourages EHR usage in the name of efficiency and promotes use of the software accordingly).